PPRPMU/PMU-playbook/Resources/Data_Entry_-_Outdoor_Sports_Permit.md

 ## Outdoor Sports Permit Guide

-1. Open the Outdoor Sports Permit Application PDF file from the Backlog.
+1. Open the Outdoor Sports Permit (OSP) Application PDF file from the Backlog.
 (Files should be named on the date of intake using the format: yyyyMMdd.)
 2. Open PPRstat from your Desktop.
 3. Select Username from the drop-down menu.
 Click the first button next to the drop down menu to begin session.